Ari

 EUROPE!
 VOICES OF WOMEN+ IN FILM is EFP’s label and programme to give a voice to gender imbalance in the international film industry through promotion and networking.
 In partnership with major international film festivals, EFP travels the label outside of Europe and initiates online and on-site activities to foster a supportive community among European women or genderqueer filmmakers while furthering their careers through knowledge exchange and tailor-made contacts with key international film industry players.
 Any European film by a woman or genderqueer director selected by the participating festivals is eligible to be featured and supported under EUROPE!
 Voices of Women+ in Film.

 EUROPE!
-Voices of Women+ in Film is a collaboration with Sydney Film Festival in Australia and Festival do Rio in Brazil.
+Voices of Women+ in Film is a collaboration with Sydney Film Festival in Australia, the Busan International Film Festival in South-Korea and Festival do Rio in Brazil.
 This initiative goes back to the previous programme launched by EFP and Sydney Film Festival in 2016 to tackle gender inequality in film by connecting movies with worldwide audiences and new markets.

 how to participate

-The programme is currently in a transitional phase.
-For now, any European film directed by a woman or genderqueer director, and selected by the participating festivals, is eligible to be featured and supported under EUROPE!
-Voices of Women+ in Film.
+Any European film directed by a woman or genderqueer director, and selected by the participating festivals, is eligible to be featured with a visibility campaign under EUROPE!
+Voices of Women+ in Film with the support of the respective EFP members.

 watch trailer